vectordotdev/vector/CONTRIBUTING.md

 docs: fix typos
 ```

-#### Single Concern

-We generally discourage large pull requests that are over 300-500 lines of diff.
-This is usually a sign that the pull request is addressing multiple concerns.
-If you would like to propose a larger change we suggest coming onto our
-[chat channel](https://chat.vector.dev) and discuss it with one of our
-engineers.
-This way we can talk through the solution and discuss if a change
-that large is even needed!
-This overall will produce a quicker response to the
-change and likely produce code that aligns better with our process.

 #### Reviews & Approvals

 All pull requests must be reviewed and approved by at least one Vector team